softworkz/emby-wiki/How-to-build-a-Server-Plugin.md

 4. Create a class called PluginConfiguration, and have it inherit from MediaBrowser.Model.Plugins.BasePluginConfiguration.

 5. Create a class called Plugin, and have it inherit from MediaBrowser.Common.Plugins.BasePlugin-T, where T is the name of the PluginConfiguration class you just created.

+## Create the Build Event

+Right click the project -> Properties.
+Create a post-build event that will copy the assembly to the server's plugins directory.
+For example:

+`xcopy "$(TargetPath)" "C:\ProgramData\MediaBrowser-Server\Plugins\" /y`